The Columbian Orator

 The Columbian Orator is a collection of political essays, poems, and dialogues collected and written by Caleb Bingham.
 Published in 1797, it includes speeches by George Washington, Benjamin Franklin, and some imagined speeches by historical figures such as Socrates and Cato.
 It was popularly used for recitation in American schoolrooms from 1790 to 1820 to teach pupils reading and speaking.
 Typical of many readers of that period, the anthology celebrated "republican virtues," promoting patriotism and questioning the ethics of slavery.
 The Columbian Orator is an example of progymnasmata, containing examples for students to copy and imitate.

-It is significant for inspiring a generation of American abolitionists, including orator and former slave Frederick Douglass; essayist Ralph Waldo Emerson; and author Harriet Beecher Stowe, best known for her novel Uncle Tom's Cabin.
+It is significant for inspiring a generation of American abolitionists, including formerly enslaved orator Frederick Douglass, essayist Ralph Waldo Emerson, and author Harriet Beecher Stowe, best known for her novel Uncle Tom's Cabin.